kchitap/London/README.md

 - h4: is used for the major and job headings because they are the titles for these sets of information and are nested under the student they belong to
 - p: is used for each paragraph of text that is long enough to be a paragraph
-- aside: is used as the sidebar and in an F layout it sits to the side of the content so an aside tag is appropriate
+- aside: is used for each student's information and provides additional information that relates to the student, but not the main idea of the website

 ## Choreography